Sunshine Coast Citizens' Panel

 Why are only 10,000 households invited to take part?

 Citizens’ panels are formed through a lottery system to ensure the panel includes a wide range of voices that represent our community.
-Only people who live in the household that received a letter can apply.
+Only people who live in the household that received a letter could apply.

 Does this impact other community engagement activities?